-- East Point does not participate in land conservation programs at the national, state or local level. - More public art is needed, especially downtown.
+- East Point does not participate in land conservation programs at the national, state or local level. - More public art is needed, especially downtown. - The results of past environmental injustice continue to persist and negatively impact East Point's natural and cultural resources, such as soil, water tree canopy, and parks and recreation facilities.

-- The City Agriculture Plan is a transformative policy document that must be harnessed for implementation. - Finding the Flint represents an important path toward environmental restoration and creating an asset for the city. - The Parks and Recreation Master Plan remains an important guide to facilitate investment in public amenities such as parks, trails, public open space, and greenspace. - Several large forested tracts of land in the city, which are currently unprotected, could become community amenities if preserved. - Residential and commercial historic assets can benefit from a Historic District, which would protect and enhance the valuable cultural resource that exists in the downtown neighborhoods. - Stream buffers and undeveloped flood zones, which are required in the city's development regulations, could be converted to accessible community greenspace.
+- The City Agriculture Plan is a transformative policy document that must be harnessed for implementation. - Finding the Flint represents an important path toward environmental restoration and creating an asset for the city. - The Parks and Recreation Master Plan remains an important guide to facilitate investment in public amenities such as parks, trails, public open space, and greenspace. - Several large forested tracts of land in the city, which are currently unprotected, could become community amenities if preserved. - Residential and commercial historic assets can benefit from a Historic District, which would protect and enhance the valuable cultural resource that exists in the downtown neighborhoods.

+Stream buffers and undeveloped flood zones, which are required in the city's development regulations,